-7. INCOME TAX
+8. INCOME TAX

 The District levies a voted tax of 1 percent for general operations on the income of residents and of estates.
-The tax was effective on January 1, 2006, and will continue for five years.
+The tax was effective on January 1, 2006, and would continue for five years; however, in May 2010 the voters renewed the income tax at 1 percent for a continuing period of time.
 Employers of residents are required to withhold income tax on compensation and remit the tax to the State.
 Taxpayers are required to file and annual return.
 The State makes quarterly distributions to the District after withholding amounts for administrative fees and estimated refunds.
 Income tax revenue is credited to the General Fund.

-8. RISK MANAGEMENT
+9. RISK MANAGEMENT